GeekHaven/WebD-Selection-25-26-Task-1/README.md

    - Include your **Name** and **Enrollment Number** in `README.md`.

 2. **Frontend Purity**:
+   - Strictly **MERN** .
-   - React and frameworks can be used.
+   - Libraries like tailwind CSS or framer motion can be used.

 3. **Original Recipes Only**:
    - Plagiarism = ❌ disqualification.